Guide, Updated 15 May 2026

 The first-attempt pass rate is heavily driven by age.
 The pass-rate-by-age research page shows 17-year-olds passing at 60.75% on first attempt while 30-plus learners sit closer to 41%.
 Within retakes, the same pattern persists.
 A 17-year-old on attempt two passes at well above 60%, while a 35-year-old on attempt two passes at slightly above 41%.
 The 0.7 point lift over first attempt is roughly constant across age bands, but it sits on top of very different baselines.

-The implication for an adult learner facing a retake: do not benchmark against the 49.6% headline if your first-attempt cohort sits below it.
-A 32-year-old who failed first time is on roughly 42% odds for the retake, not 50%.
+The implication for an adult learner facing a retake: do not benchmark against the 49.6% headline if your age cohort sits below it.
+The over-30 cohort passes closer to 42% than to 50%, so an older retaker starts from a lower cohort baseline, not the national average.
 The targeted lesson plan matters more for older retakers because the natural cohort lift is smaller and the marking sheet feedback has to do proportionally more of the work.

 How to make the most of the second-attempt lift